ilikecubesnstuff/commensurability/docs/installation.md

 # Installation

-The preferred installation method is via `pip`.
+The preferred installation method is via `pip` from [PyPI](installation.md#from-pypi).

 ## From PyPI

-This package is available on [PyPI](https://pypi.org/project/orbit-tessellation/).
+This package is available on [PyPI](https://pypi.org/project/commensurability/).
 Install the package via `pip`:

 ```
-python -m pip install orbit-tessellation
+python -m pip install commensurability
 ```

 ## From Source